2025 Moldovan energy crisis: Risk of a humanitarian crisis in Transnistria

 According to Serebrian, the energy crisis caused by the end of Russian gas exports to Transnistria could cause a "much more complicated" situation than that caused by the 2022 Moldovan energy crisis.
 As he stated, Transnistria's population could face a humanitarian crisis, as it could be left without gas, coal and electricity.
 On his part, Recean stated that Transnistrians could remain without heat and electricity, which could turn into a humanitarian catastrophe.
 Some 350,000 people lived in Transnistria as of January 2025; over 90% had Moldovan citizenship as of December 2024.

 Ukrainian journalist Serhii Sydorenko argued in an article for European Pravda that the end of free Russian gas supplies to Transnistria would vanish most of Transnistria's revenues and collapse its public budget.
-Below-the-market prices for gas, electricity and heating for the population, made possible due to revenues from the use of Russian gas, were the foundation of social security in Transnistria.
+Below-market prices for gas, electricity and heating for the population, made possible due to revenues from the use of Russian gas, were the foundation of social security in Transnistria.
 According to him, the strong reduction in revenue and new costs from the emerging crises would not allow the mitigation of this financial collapse through austerity measures, and a shortage of energy resources such as fuel for heating would aggravate the humanitarian crisis and generate a severe social and economic disaster in the region.

 One of the first consequences of such a situation, Sydorenko argued, would be a rapid outflow of people from Transnistria, particularly young and working-age people, that it would not be able to stop by closing its borders, further exacerbating Transnistria's theoretical administrative and budgetary crisis.
 Moldovan journalist Vitalie Călugăreanu stated in an article for Deutsche Welle that such a wave of internal refugees would significantly affect Moldova economically and politically, in particular in the context of the upcoming parliamentary elections.